output (create output source for event forwarding)

 None

-You can use this command to forward the results of the scripts from all the events.
+You can use this command to forward the scripts' results from all the events.

 None